- Class: Mammalia

 Its diet shifts to meat in fall and winter, with small mammals, ground-nesting hatchlings, as well as fish, reptiles, and amphibians on the menu.
 They will happily devour any pet food left outside, too.
 As the editors of Handbook of the Mammals of the World declared, “With the exception of lima beans, they will eat just about anything.”
 Skunks are awesome opportunistic omnivores!

 In zoos, they feast on leafy greens, veggies, and insects as mainstays, with mice, eggs, nuts, and fruits to round out their cuisine.

 Hear this!
-For a solitary animals, skunks have a straightforward “vocabulary.”
-They mostly ignore conspecifics (except during the breeding season) and other animals, but they can make a variety of sounds from low growls to chirps.
+Skunks have a straightforward “vocabulary.”
+They mostly ignore each other (except during the breeding season) and other wildlife, but they can make a variety of sounds from low growls to chirps.
 When a skunk feels threatened, its first line of defense is to avoid conflict.
 If it cannot get away, it has a series of displays—hissing, foot stomping, arching its back, tail raising, and even a handstand—before resorting to its signature odiferous spray.

 Kit and caboodle.
 Females are in estrus about 10 days, with breeding occurring from February through March; young are born starting in April, and can continue through June.
 Breeding early in the season may cause females to undergo a short period of delayed implantation.
 Males will try to mate with several females.
 Skunks are “induced ovulators,” meaning the act of copulation causes the ovaries to release the eggs.
 When a female is pregnant, she may become aggressive toward male skunks.
 Once the litter is born, she may kill her kits if threatened, so steer clear!